The Art of Sterilization

 - Sterilization of Components: All components (containers, closures, and the product itself) must be sterilized separately before being brought together in an aseptic environment.

-- Personnel Training: Operators must undergo rigorous training in aseptic techniques and must be regularly monitored for compliance.
+- Personnel Training: Operators must undergo rigorous training in aseptic techniques and be regularly monitored for compliance.

 - Environmental Monitoring: Continuous monitoring of the aseptic environment for particulate and microbiological contamination is required.